JamFfm/PHMeasure/README.md

 # PHMeasure

 Craftbeerpi3 sensor for measuring ph values.

-The mash is between 4.5pH and 5.8pH.
+The mash can be between 4.5pH and 5.8pH.

-The target pH for the mash should be between 5.1pH and 5.5pH
+**The target pH for the mash should be between 5.1pH and 5.5pH**

+Therefore we should know the pH of the mash

 Most helpful links:

 - https://learn.adafruit.com/raspberry-pi-analog-to-digital-converters/mcp3008

 Used this for the libs and classes

 and

 - https://forum.arduino.cc/index.php?topic=336012.0

 last post first page, for understanding probe in general

 and

 - https://tutorials-raspberrypi.de/wp-content/uploads/2016/10/Raspberry-Pi-Gas-Sensor-MQ2-Steckplatine.png

 wiring the probe-board and the levelshifter

 and

 - https://www.botshop.co.za/how-to-use-a-ph-probe-and-sensor/

 additional info

 # The probe and board